jurentie/old_portfolio/future_posts/git-workflow/git-workflow.md

   <img src="images/ahead.png">
 </p>

-5. Click "Pull request" near the notification that this personal branch is ahead of master.
+5. Click "Pull request".
 From here the process of contributing to a public repository is the same as the section above on [pull requests](#pull-requests---multiple-developers).
 See above for more detail.

 ## Fast-Forward ##